hashicorp-forge/terraform-provider-enos/docs/data-sources/artifactory_item.md

 ### Required

 - `host` (String) The Artifactory API host.
 It should be the fully qualified base URL
-- `token` (String, Sensitive) The Artifactory API token.
-You can sign into Artifactory and generate one.
+- `token` (String, Sensitive) The Artifactory API Key token or identity token.
+API keys are deprecated so it is best to use an identity token
-- `username` (String) The Artifactory API user name.
-Depending on your login scheme this is likely an email address

 ### Optional